antonygills/test/README.md

 ###### Input properties

 Configurable properties like output file path, database setup etc. are stored in [EnvironmentSimulator.properties)](/environment-simulator/src/main/resources/properties/EnvironmentSimulator.properties)] file.
-Make necessary changes and place the file in the same location as the executable jar.
+Make necessary changes and place the file in the same path as the executable jar.

 ###### Commands to execute program,
 ```